 7. Tribal Leg Tattoo

 Tribal tattoos have been used by many different cultures and can say a lot about the wearer.
 This includes social standing, achievements, marital status, and much more.
 The style will differ, depending on the culture you have been inspired by, but these pieces generally have a distinct look created using only black ink and minimal shading.
-They can be simplistic or detailed, and abstract or take on the form of something recognizable like a turtle or flower.
+They can be simplistic or detailed and abstract or take on the form of something recognizable like a turtle or flower.
 Inking your leg with a tribal design is a way to honor your heritage and feel closer to your ancestors.
 The leg as it provides you with enough space to get creative.
 In addition, leg tattoos are low on the pain scale because of the thick skin, muscle, and fat, which provide cushioning.
 However, if you ink on or near your knee, you will experience much more discomfort.

 8. Flower Leg Tattoos

 Flowers make for pretty and symbolic designs and are popular for women.
 There are many species to choose from, each with slightly different meanings associated with it, but in general, blooms are linked to growth, beauty, life, and love.
-Your flower tattoo can be a series of different plants combined or could be just one, and the leg provides you with the perfect placement for your inking.
+Your flower tattoo can be a series of different plants combined or just one, and the leg provides the perfect placement for your inking.
 This is because small and large designs look great here, and there is enough space that you are not limited with your creativity.
 For a delicate and feminine piece, you can opt for line art.
 Alternatively, you can opt for bold and colorful work such as a watercolor tattoo or Japanese or Traditional American style.

 9. Rose Leg Tattoo

 Flowers make for beautiful tattoos for women and look great as a filler or the main design, but the rose is the most popular of all the blooms you can choose.
 This is because it is a stunning flower that looks great in various colors, representing something different.
 For example, a red rose is associated with passion and love, whereas a black rose is linked to death and grief.
 Rose tattoos also represent the balance in life; they can be beautiful and dangerous.
-In this case, the thorns can cause us harm and serve as a reminder to be wary of those we trust or give our heart to.
+In this case, the thorns can cause us harm and remind us to be wary of those we trust or give our heart to.
 The rose also looks fantastic when combined with other images, including a butterfly or a skull.
 This can also add to the overall meaning of your piece.

 10. Thigh Leg Tattoos

 The leg provides a large and versatile placement for your body art.
 It is easy to cover up or show off, and it is low on the pain scale because of the thick skin, fat, and muscle that provides cushioning, although if you ink toward the knee, you will experience extreme discomfort.
-You can cover your entire leg with tattoos or focus on a specific area such as the thigh.
+You can cover your entire leg with tattoos or focus on a specific area, such as the thigh.
 Thigh tattoos are popular because it is a large enough area that you are not restricted with your design.
 It is also not a painful or sensitive location, and body art here can be feminine and seductive.
 You can also play around with the placement, trying out the inner or upper thigh for more discreet spots.

 11. Half Leg Sleeve Tattoo